ryangarbutt/Yelp-User-Reviews/README.md

 # Yelp-User-Reviews
-A data project that uses a large dataset from Yelp to find popular businesses in your area based on location, business type, reviews, and ratings.
+A data mining project that uses a large dataset from Yelp to find popular businesses based on location, business type, reviews, and ratings.

 SETUP: